-Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface H_J_on Plan 1) should not exceed the maximum heights and setbacks in Figure 1 of this schedule set out in Table 3.
+Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface J on Plan 1) should not exceed the maximum heights and setbacks in set out in Table 3.

-Development at 566 Bridge Road should provide a 6m-8m landscape setback to the eastern boundary with the Racecourse Heritage Precinct and to the southern boundary to 65 Stawell Street.
+Development at 566 Bridge Road should provide a 8m landscape setback to the eastern boundary with the Racecourse Heritage Precinct and to the southern boundary to 65 Stawell Street.

-Development at 198-242 Burnley Street should provide a 3m landscape setback to the southern boundary to 244 Burnley Street and 1.3-m to the western boundary to 2 Stratford Street and 53-57 Neptune Street.
+Development at 198-242 Burnley Street should provide a 3m landscape setback to the southern boundary to 244 Burnley Street and 1.3m to the western boundary to 2 Stratford Street and 53-57 Neptune Street.

-Residential Interface Preferred requirement Interface H Heights and setbacks shown in Figure 1 of this schedule.
-Interface J Heights and setbacks shown in Figure 21 of this schedule.
+Residential Interface Preferred requirement Interface J Heights and setbacks shown in Figure 1 of this schedule.